 Fits to the diffractive structure functions usually \cite{Aktas:2006hy,Chekanov:2009aa} parameterise the diffractive PDFs in a two component model, which is a sum of two diffractive exchange contributions, ${I\!\!P}$ and ${I\!\!R}$:

 For both of these terms proton vertex factorisation is separately assumed, meaning that the diffractive exchange can be interpreted as colourless objects called a \emph{Pomeron} or a \emph{Reggeon} with parton distributions $f_i^{{I\!\!P},{I\!\!R}}(\beta,Q^2)$.
+Note that, this factorization is completely different than the collinear factorization for the structure functions mentioned above.
+It is an additional assumption motivated by the Regge theory and supported by the fits to the diffractive data.
 The flux factors $f^p_{{I\!\!P},{I\!\!R}}(\xi,t)$ represent the probability that a Pomeron/Reggeon with given values $\xi,t$ couples to the proton.
 They are parameterised using the form motivated by Regge theory,